 Just the Facts

-For example, if a subject is fighting and resisting arrest, an officer may choose to use pepper spray, an electronic control device, or hands-on control techniques such as joint manipulation in order to gain compliance.
-Anyone of these choices may be reasonable, though the public may perceive the taser or pepper spray to be more invasive and less necessary than going hands-on.
+For example, an officer can choose to use pepper spray, an electronic control device, or hands-on control techniques in order to gain compliance when a subject is fighting and resisting arrest.
+Any one of these choices are reasonable, although the public might perceive the taser or pepper spray to be more invasive and less necessary than going hands-on.

 Judging Deadly Force Situations

 Officers are taught at the police academy to meet deadly force with deadly force.
-They are trained and given the techniques and tactics to make sure they make it home at the end of their shift, and they spend extensive time training in the use of firearms.
+They're trained in the techniques and tactics necessary to make sure they make it home at the end of their shifts, and they spend extensive time training in the use of firearms.

 Officer and Subject Factors

-Uses of Force More Complicated Than First Looks Suggest
+It's More Complicated Than It Looks

-While it is entirely correct and appropriate to evaluate and scrutinize the actions of the police, especially when they employ control techniques, it is also very important to withhold judgment until all of the facts leading up to the incident are known.
+It's entirely correct and appropriate to evaluate and scrutinize the actions of the police, especially when they employ control techniques, but it's also very important to withhold judgment until all the facts leading up to the incident are known.

 Sound Law Enforcement Requires Sound Judgement

 The public rightly holds its law enforcement officers to a high ethical standard.
-It is incumbent upon officers, then, to adhere to that standard and to always act in the interest of safeguarding lives and property, while at the same time preserving and protecting the rights of the innocent.
+It's incumbent upon officers to adhere to that standard and to always act in the interest of safeguarding lives and property, while at the same time preserving and protecting the rights of the innocent.